 6 Guest blog posts

 Use guest blog posting to build authority and a well-known name in your industry.
 Having an inbound marketing blog that relates to your company’s offerings on other related sites can also create positive backlinks and increase organic traffic.
 While backlinks and traffic are a benefit of guest posting, it shouldn’t be the only focus (it’s not an advertisement).

 In discussing why guest blogging is the best inbound marketing strategy, Neil Patel provides an example of guest blogging success.

 Jon Cooper built credibility as an SEO expert when he published “The Complete List of Link Building Tactics.”
 Jon embraced guest blogging, and a single guest post published on Moz generated nearly 400 visitors.

-Social media is a great tool to connect you with potential customers, drive traffic to your blog posts and increase public knowledge of your company.
+Social media is one of the best inbound marketing tools available and will help you to connect with potential customers, drive traffic to your blog posts and increase public knowledge of your company.
 It also provides an opportunity to get to know your target audience better.

 Not convinced you need to invest in social media?
 The Harris Poll, on behalf of Sprout Social, surveyed US consumers and business executives to understand how they use social media and the importance of social media marketing.
 Here are some of the stats they uncovered:

 - 55% of consumers learn about new brands on social media (this becomes even more important as Gen Z gains more buying power)